Posted by TheFallen on March 13, 2003

 : : I couldn't find a comprehensive list online.
 One source advised looking for a "dictionary of biological names in your local library (Dewey 574.03)."

 : James is right.
 It's brachy (as in short) and rhynchos as in nose/snout/beak.
 So, the short-beaked crow.

 : However don't necessarily expect any rhyme or reason when it comes to scientific naming of species.
 For example "corvus" is definitively L*tin, whereas the rest is undoubtedly Gr**k.

 Of course, the honour of naming a previously undiscovered species goes to its discoverer, which can further muddy the waters.
 For example, in 1995, a New Zealand archaeologist named Köhler discovered a very large species of turtle that had been extinct for 42 million years.
 Being an avid reader of the Discworld books that feature an imaginary world carried through space on the back of a galactic turtle, he decided to name this discovery psephophorus terrypratchetti, after the author.

-In digging up the exact name of the fossil turtle, I've just come across this excellent website - linked to below - that lists oddities in the official scientific names of various species.
+In digging up the exact name of the fossil turtle, I've just come across this excellent website that lists oddities in the official scientific names of various species.
 It's well worth a look.
 I particularly like the following: